 Variations in care delivery are acceptable and expected when care delivery is being adapted to better facilitate that person’s care goals and needs.
 However, if the variations are caused by organizational factors like culture, budget constraints, or local resources, they can result in inefficiencies in healthcare resource utilization and variations in health outcomes1,2.
 Previous research indicates that there is significant variation in the delivery of inpatient services for individuals diagnosed with schizophrenia3–5.
 Yet, little is known about the organizational factors that may contribute to this variation.
 By understanding the level of variation in care delivery and the extent to which it is influenced by organizational factors, we can identify opportunities for intervention.

-Globally, the lifetime prevalence of schizophrenia is around 1%, affecting approximately 20 million people around the world.6,7 People experiencing schizophrenia-related symptoms typically require intense health care interventions, often including hospital admission.6 Hospitalizations for schizophrenia and other psychotic disorders currently represent one fifth of all mental health hospitalizations in the province of Ontario, Canada.8 Additionally, the total number of Ontarians discharged after hospitalization for psychotic disorders has been steadily increasing, rising more than 15% from 18,402 in the 2016/2017 to 21,402 in 2020/2021.9 On top of the higher frequency of hospitalizations that people diagnosed with schizophrenia experience, they also typically have longer in-patient length of stays (LOS) than hospitalizations for non-psychotic mental illnesses, both in Canada and globally.3,4,9,10
+Globally, the lifetime prevalence of schizophrenia is around 1%, affecting approximately 20 million people around the world.6,7 People experiencing schizophrenia-related symptoms typically require intense health care interventions, often including hospital admission.6 Hospitalizations for schizophrenia and other psychotic disorders currently represent one fifth of all mental health hospitalizations in the province of Ontario, Canada.8 Additionally, the total number of Ontarians discharged after hospitalization for psychotic disorders has been increasing on average, rising more than 15% between 2016/2017 (18,402 discharges) and 2020/2021 (21,402 discharges).9 On top of the higher frequency of hospitalizations that people diagnosed with schizophrenia experience, they also typically have longer in-patient length of stays (LOS) than hospitalizations for non-psychotic mental illnesses, both in Canada and globally.3,4,9,10

-An additional layer of complexity in interpreting the length of stay for people hospitalized with schizophrenia is the large person-to-person variability of their inpatient LOS.3,4,10 Current literature suggests that some of this variation can be attributed to individual-level factors such as clinical characteristics and socio-economic status,4,6,10,11 but there has been less investigation into variation that is related to hospital-level factors.3,10,12 Chen et al. (2017) discovered differences in LOS between general and specialized psychiatric hospitals in Ontario.
-However, their study primarily examined individual-level factors and strictly used data from the Ontario Mental Health Reporting System database (OMHRS), which contains mental health assessments and individual-level information that is not available in other databases like the Discharge Abstract database (DAD).4 This current study found that ≈5% of Ontario hospitalizations for schizophrenia between 2014 and 2021 were reported in the DAD but not OMHRS and an additional ≈6% of schizophrenia hospitalizations had parts of their hospitalization’s LOS reported in the DAD but not in OMHRS.
+An additional layer of complexity in interpreting the length of stay for people hospitalized with schizophrenia is the large person-to-person variability of their inpatient LOS.3,4,10 Current literature suggests that some of this variation can be attributed to individual-level factors such as clinical characteristics and socio-economic status,4,6,10,11 but there has been less investigation into variation that is related to hospital-level factors.3,10,12 Chen et al. (2017) have found that mean LOS for schizophrenia in specialized psychiatric hospitals in Ontario was more than quadruple the mean LOS for schizophrenia in general hospitals in Ontario between 2005 and 2015.
+Chen et al. (2017) created separate models of individual-level factors associated with LOS for each hospital setting and reported significant associations between longer LOS and patient demographic characteristics (e.g., age), psychosocial factors (e.g., marital status), and service history (e.g., number of previous admissions).
+Their study primarily examined individual-level factors and strictly used data from the Ontario Mental Health Reporting System database (OMHRS), which contains mental health assessments and individual-level information that is not available in other databases like the Discharge Abstract database (DAD).4 This current study found that ≈5% of Ontario hospitalizations for schizophrenia between 2014 and 2021 were reported in the DAD but not OMHRS and an additional ≈6% of schizophrenia hospitalizations had parts of their hospitalization’s LOS reported in the DAD but not in OMHRS.
 This paper builds on and updates existing research by highlighting the variation in LOS for Ontarians hospitalized with schizophrenia from 2014 to 2021.
 It specifically focuses on variation at the institutional level by comparing Large Community Hospitals, Specialty Mental Health Hospitals, and Teaching Hospitals

 Methods